Brian Lopez

 $125 per attendee |

-*Will need a field of study/year and affiliation to register
+*Requires a field of study/year and affiliations for registration

 Registration rates include access to all keynote, breakout sessions and opening reception.
 The NCSBS will provide two breaks per day which includes coffee and snack items.
 Lunch is on your own.